kyaiooiayk/Ipython/README.md

 - Jupyter is a web application that allows you to display and execute Python interactively.
 The interface is writteni n CSS, HTML and JavaScript.
 This run in a web browser on the client machine.
 ***

+## Why Jupyter?
+- Seeing intermediate (debugging) results for each step of the analysis
+- Running only some sections (or cells) of the code
+- Storing intermediate results in the JSON format and having the ability to do version control on them
+- Presenting your work (this will be a combination of text, code, and images), sharing it via the [Jupyter Notebook Viewer service](http://nbviewer. jupyter.org/), and easily exporting it to HTML, PDF, or even slideshows
+***

+## When not to use Jupyter?
+- Jupyter notebooks are great for quick exploration of the data you are working with, but do not use them as your main development tool.
+- Notebooks do not encourage a reproducible workflow, and you should see this talk for a good overview of why they don’t.
+- Use a proper IDE like PyCharm or VS code (or vim if you’re into that) when developing code.
+Convince your employer to buy you professional editions of this software (this is usually peanuts for the company, and can be a massive productivity boost).
+I develop most of my code locally, but use PyCharm’s remote execution to execute any code on the cloud or an internal VM.
+***

 ## Installation
 - It can be installed via pip as: `pip install jupyter`
 - To see which jupter is being used use: `which jupyter`